Summer Triangle 2026: How to Find Vega, Deneb & Altair

 How to see the Summer Triangle from the Southern Hemisphere?

-On a clear winter night, look low above the northern horizon to spot the Summer Triangle.
+On a clear winter night in the Southern Hemisphere, look low above the northern horizon to spot the Summer Triangle.
 In June, it becomes visible around midnight, and each following month, it rises a bit earlier.
 The nearest star to the horizon is Deneb (mag 1.25) in Cygnus.
 To its west — approximately the distance of two clenched fists held at arm’s length — is Vega (mag 0.03), the brightest star in Lyra.
 Above these two stars is Altair (mag 0.77), the brightest star in Aquila, completing the triangle.
+The farther south you are, the lower the whole pattern appears; south of about 45°S, Deneb does not rise above the horizon.

 When can you see the Summer Triangle?